jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 The *MapToOutput* parameter maps the wacom tablet to a specific screen.
 This only applies for [XRandR](http://www.x.org/wiki/Projects/XRandR) configurations, not to NVIDIA TwinView.
 If you don't use the NVIDIA binary driver, you have a XRandR configuration and can go ahead.
-If you use the NVIDIA binary driver, you'll need to manually set the coordinate mapping.

 *MapToOutput* takes an output name as parameter and then adjusts the coordinate transformation matrix to the screen size of that output.
 The monitor names can be obtained with the *xrandr* tool.
 In this example,